 Here’s a Great Way to Exercise at Home during Your Third Trimester

-There are many benefits of continuing a specifically designed exercise workout all the way up until the birth.
-As you progress deep into your third trimester you will experience increased fatigue and discomfort and will understandably just want to rest.
+As you progress deep into your third trimester, you will experience increased fatigue and discomfort.
+You will understandably just want to rest.

 However, continuing to participate in my online PregActive video workouts will help keep you fit and supple to assume comfortable positions during labour.
 Being physically prepared for labour and post birth will be well worth all the effort.